oceanprotocol/ocean.py/READMEs/publish-eth.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Publish Historical ETH Price
+# Quickstart: Publish API of Historical ETH Price

-This quickstart describes a flow to publish Binance API's historical ETH price as a free Ocean data asset.
+This quickstart describes a flow to publish Binance API of historical ETH price as a free Ocean data asset.

 Here are the steps: